BigPolarBear1/factorization/README.md

 Update: It would appear the americans are continueing to legally harass me because pete hegseth is a fucking loser and coward who has to hide behind the law.
 So much for all his pathetic bravado.
 Fucking pussy.
 If anyone wants to help cover legal costs email: big_polar_bear1@proton.me ...
 I am also considering fleeing europe, if anyone can grant me asylum also reach out, thanks.

 DISCLAIMER: AT NO POINT IN MY 2.5 YEARS OF RESEARCH DID I USE AI OR HAS AI IN ANY WAY HELPED WITH MY RESEARCH.
 I'M PUTTING THIS HERE BECAUSE I KNOW PEOPLE WILL ACCUSE ME OF IT.
+EITHER THAT OR SOMEONE WILL CLAIM HE PUBLISHED BEFORE I DID WHILE PLAGIARIZING WORK FROM SOME OF MY EARLIER RELEASED PAPERS.
+THIS WORK HAS BEEN COMPLETED FOR 99% NOW, IT JUST TOOK ME AGES TO MAKE THESE FINAL CONNECTIONS BECAUSE I HAVE NO MATH EDUCATION, I HAVE NOBODY TO ASK FOR HELP.
+I HAVE TO GRIND IT OUT THE HARD WAY.
+THERE IS NO WAY PEOPLE WILL LET A TRANS PERSON WIN.
+EITHER WAY.
+I KNOW MY WORK WILL BE DONE THIS WEEK, SO GOOD LUCK

 Note: I am antifa, leader of the cipherpunk, fuck the FBI department.